-Provided that no such objection shall be taken or notice sent during the period between the issue of a proclamation referred to in section thirty-eight or thirty-nine and the close of polling at the election to which such proclamation relates.
+Provided that no such objection shall be taken or notice sent during the period between the issue of a proclamation referred to in section twenty-nine or thirty and the close of polling at the election to which such proclamation relates.

-- (2) A notice of objection in terms of subsection (1) shall be in the prescribed form and shall set forth- - (a) the grounds of objection; and - (b) that, unless notice of appeal is given within a time stated therein, being not less than seven days, or the constituency registrar, on representations made by the person to whom the objection relates, withdraws his objection, the claim will be rejected and the claimant registered on the appropriate voters roll or the voter's name struck off the voters roll, as the case may be. - (3) If- - (a) notice of appeal is not duly given or is withdrawn or the constituency registrar does not withdraw his objection, the constituency registrar shall reject the claim, register the claimant on the appropriate voters roll or strike the voter's name off the voters roll, as the case may be; - (b) notice of appeal is duly given- - (i) the constituency registrar shall, unless he withdraws his objection, forthwith set down the objection for hearing before a designated magistrate of the province in which the claimant or voter resides; and - (ii) the designated magistrate shall appoint a day and place for the hearing, the day so appointed being not more than thirty days after the date of receipt of the notice of appeal.
+- (2) A notice of objection in terms of subsection (1) shall be in the prescribed form and shall set forth- - (a) the grounds of objection; and - (b) that, unless notice of appeal is given within a time stated therein, being not less than seven days, or the constituency registrar, on representations made to him by the person to whom the objection relates, withdraws his objection, the claim will be rejected, and the claimant registered on the appropriate voters roll or the voter's name struck off the voters roll, as the case may be. - (3) If- - (a) notice of appeal is not duly given or is withdrawn or the constituency registrar does not withdraw his objection, the constituency registrar shall reject the claim, register the claimant on the appropriate voters roll or strike the voter's name off the voters roll, as the case may be; - (b) notice of appeal is duly given- - (i) the constituency registrar shall, unless he withdraws his objection, forthwith set down the objection for hearing before a designated magistrate of the province in which the claimant or voter resides; and